sohamchavan07/sohamchavan07/README.md

 ---

 ## 👋 Hi, I'm Soham — a **Rails-first Fullstack Developer**.

-I build **clean, performant, and scalable web applications** — from quick MVPs to production-grade backends that developers actually enjoy working with.
-Ruby on Rails is my primary weapon: I obsess over clean architecture, thoughtful API design, and maintainable codebases.

 ### What I'm focused on right now
 - **React + Rails** (modern component-driven UIs with the power of Rails)
 - Integrating **AI tooling** to ship faster and smarter